hatching/vmcloak/docs/deps.rst

 VMCloak features various dependencies.
 These dependencies allow one to install critical and/or useful software packages in the Virtual Machine without any user interaction.
-For example, to run Cuckoo Python is required, and to run .NET applications the .NET framework is required.
+For example, to run Cuckoo ``Python`` is required, and to run .NET applications the ``.NET framework`` is required.

-For a list of all available extensions, please refer to :ref:`deps-available`.
+For a list of all available extensions, please refer to the :ref:`deps-available`.
 If you find yourself requiring a package that is not yet supported, then you can either :ref:`create a new dependency yourself
 <deps-create>` and :ref:`submit the dependency <deps-submit>` or